pololu/pololu-usb-avr-programmer-v2/BUILDING.md

 ## Building from source on Windows with MSYS2

-The recommended way to install this software on Windows is to download our pre-built installer.
-However, you can build it from source using [MSYS2](http://msys2.github.io/).
+Another way to build this software for Windows is to use [MSYS2](http://msys2.github.io/).
+Note that if you use this method, the executables you build will depend on a plethora of DLLs from the MSYS2 environment.

 If you have not done so already, follow the instructions on the MSYS2 website to download, install, and update your MSYS2 environment.
 In particular, be sure to update your installed packages.

 Next, start a shell by selecting "MinGW-w64 Win32 Shell" from your Start menu or by running `mingw32.exe`.
 This is the right environment to use if you want to